ahopgood/Vagrant-Puppet/modules/tomcat/TestHarnessNotes.md

 * Tomcat module only
 * tomcat6 test manifest with Java version 6u45
 * tomcat7 test manifest with Java version 7u11
+* Works sequentially on a single core, even if there are multiple VMs it will only go through one at a time, might change this in future

 ## Snapshots, why use them?
 Running two faulty (in different ways) test manifests using snapshots resulted in the following running time: